ibm-cloud-docs/account/known-issues.md

 ### Trusted profile limitations
 {: #tp-limits}

 Users can't use the Support Center when they log in to {{site.data.keyword.cloud_notm}} by applying a trusted profile.
-Additionally, {{site.data.keyword.openshiftlong}} doesn't currently support trusted profiles.

 ### Enterprise-managed IAM limitations
 {: #enterprise-limitations}